 News & Updates

-Unfortunately, you do not have an editor when you self-publish.
+Unfortunately, not everyone is able to hire an editor when they self-publish.
 This means that you will have to proofread your entire book thoroughly before you publish.
 However, you can use this to your advantage because you have complete control over your work.
 Here are some tips that may come in handy when you want to proof-read your work!

 Grammar and Punctuation: